Last Updated on January 6th, 2020

 If any of this sounds suspiciously good, it does all have backing by scientific experimentation, especially in relation to acne.

 Gelatin has been known as a healing agent for over a century.
-A scientist named Eric Cohn used it to relieve inflammation, which was not even related to skin.
+A scientist named Erich Cohn used it to relieve inflammation, which was not even related to skin.
 He successfully used it to improve the condition of patients with digestive problems.
 Basically, the substance is part of the lining of organs such as the intestinal tract, and it was able to decrease irritation of affected patients who were battling germs and candida-like yeasts.

 After this, various experiments helped prove that gelatin treated internal inflammation with success.
 Research has proven gelatin to successfully alleviate a myriad of irritations related to your blood, joints, respiratory and immune systems, etc. Naturally, glycine, as well as histidine and cysteine, thus help against inflammation of the skin, as related to recurring zits – especially if these are caused by various chemicals like TNF and interleukin-6 (released by the NF-KappaB molecule).
 How does glycine do it?
 It is believed that it simply deactivates macrophages and other cells related to inflammation, and blocks the production of inflammation-causing cytokines.

 Gelatin is also particularly helpful with digestive system-related issues.
 It has been shown that gelatin’s glycine is effective in keeping your internal organs essentially healthy, especially when it comes to systemic damage due to sepsis or due to subacute endotoxemia.
 This is also true in relation to oxidative alteration caused by irritated bowels – which can indeed often result in breakouts.
-Various experiments have also found glycine to protect nutrient-absorbing epithelial cells in the intestines – and particularly in the small intestine (especially if the the problem was caused by eating high-fructose products).
+Various experiments have also found glycine to protect nutrient-absorbing epithelial cells in the intestines8 – and particularly in the small intestine (especially if the the problem was caused by eating high-fructose products).

 If all this seems slightly off-topic, remember that acne is often caused by an unhealthy diet based on nutrient deficiency or an allergic reaction.

 Let’s begin with the effect of collagen on animals, before we move on to human experiments.
-In an effort to establish the healing properties of gelatin on skin, research was conducted on mice – one half ingested gelatin, and the other did not.
+In an effort to establish the healing properties of gelatin on skin, research was conducted on mice9 – one half ingested gelatin, and the other did not.
 The idea was to test whether their skin would be affected by UV light.
 The gelatin-less mice saw their skin rid itself of as much as half of its natural collagen.
 Despite being exposed to UV light, the gelatin-eating mice experienced even higher collagen levels than at the start of the study.
 This not only means that gelatin is an excellent producer of collagen, but also that it can counteract the detrimental effects of excessive sunlight onto your skin.
 Additionally, this effectively means that if you are sporting high levels of gelatin, you can enjoy as much sunlight as possible (upping your vitamin D levels), no matter how severe your skin problems may be at that moment.

 The human-based experiment was conducted about 10 years ago, and it found that if middle-aged females ingested gelatin in quantities equaling less than 10 grams over the course of about a month and a half, their skin would already be completely rejuvenated.
 To be sure, after less than a month, almost half of the subjects saw an effect on their complexion, even when taking in smaller amounts of gelatin-based collagen.
 More than that, two-thirds of the women with a higher intake of gelatin experienced better skin after a short period of time.
 Even more astonishingly, by the end of the experiment, more than three-fourths of all women experienced a better, tighter and overall healthier complexion.
 Now, isn’t that an experiment that we would all like to take part in?
 You can easily see these improvements in your own skin by starting to consume more gelatin.